Trip to Saaremaa Island

 Have not visited the islands yet?
-ESN offers you to visit the biggest island of Estonia – Saaremaa together with Muhu island, interesting sightseeing places on the way to the island and on the island in three days!
-Our professional guides will tell you all about island lifestyle and traditions.
+Mareti invites you to visit the biggest island of Estonia – Saaremaa together with Muhu island, interesting sightseeing places on the way to the island and on the island in three days!
+Mareti experienced guides will tell you all about island lifestyle and traditions.
 There is a lot to discover.
-Join this intensive week-end – that’s your chance to discover Eestimaa and the islands!
+Join this relaxing weekend – believe us, it is the easiest way to discover these two islands – Saaremaa and Muhu!

-This bus-trip will take us to Virtsu from where we have a short ferry ride to Muhu island.
+This trip starts by bus from Tallinn and takes us to Virtsu from where we have a short ferry ride to Muhu island.
 We discover the island before we arrive to Saaremaa.
-In Saaremaa, we will visit many different places (meteorite crater, windmills, cliffs, nature, seaside) plus the capital of the island Kuressaare (and its castle and old town area).
-We stay two nights in a 3* hotel and have visits to exciting cultural places.
+In Saaremaa, we will visit many different places (meteorite crater, windmills, churches, cliffs, nature, seaside) plus the capital of the island Kuressaare (and its castle and old town area).
+We stay two nights in a 3* SPA hotel and have visits to exciting cultural places.

 Day 1, Friday

-Early morning (8am), we welcome you with home-made muffins and we say goodbye to Tallinn.
+Early morning (9am), we welcome you with home-made muffins and we say goodbye to Tallinn.
 We drive to Virtsu and we take the ferry from here to the third biggest island of Estonia – Muhu.
 On the short ferry ride (around 30 minutes) you can enjoy the view and start to feel the island atmosphere.
 On Muhu island we drive trough the central village Liiva and go to visit the open air museum of Muhu.
-We’ll have picnic with hot tea and some traditional cookies from Estonia here and we continue to discover the area.
-By lunchtime we arrive to Kuressaare, we check in to our hotel and have lunch here.
-After lunch, we go to discover the capital of Saaremaa – its fortress area and the old town.
+We’ll have picnic with hot soup, tea and some traditional cookies from Estonia here and we continue to discover the area.
+In the afternoon we arrive to Kuressaare, we check in to our SPA hotel and after some moments, we go to discover the capital of Saaremaa – its fortress area and the old town.
 We will advise you where to find restaurant or grocery store for dinner and how to spend your free evening here.
+It will be also a great time to go and enjoy the SPA in our hotel!

 Day 2, Saturday